AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

     >
     > In this case raw HTML elements are targeted by the styles.
 This is because the Text component provides a Rich Text Editor for content authors.
 Creating styles directly against RTE content should be done with care and it is even more important to tightly scope the styles.

-1. Return to the browser once more and you should see the Quote block style added:
+1. Return to the browser once more and you should see that the Quote block style added:

     ![Quote block style visible](assets/style-system/quoteblock-implemented.png)